aleen42/PersonalWiki/post/code_review_best_practices/code_review_best_practices.md

 - [**Single Responsibility Principle**](http://en.wikipedia.org/wiki/Single_responsibility_principle): The idea that a class should have one-and-only-one responsibility.
 Harder than one might expect.
 I usually apply this to methods too.
 If we have to use “and” to finish describing what a method is capable of doing, it might be at the wrong level of abstraction.

-Open/Closed Principle: If the language is object-oriented, are the objects open for extension but closed for modification?
-What happens if we need to add another one of x?
+- [**Open/Closed Principle**](http://en.wikipedia.org/wiki/Open/closed_principle): If the language is object-oriented, are the objects open for extension but closed for modification?
+What happens if we need to add another one of `x`?

-Code duplication: I go by the “three strikes” rule.
+- **Code duplication**: I go by the [“three strikes”](http://c2.com/cgi/wiki?ThreeStrikesAndYouRefactor) rule.
 If code is copied once, it’s usually okay although I don’t like it.
 If it’s copied again, it should be refactored so that the common functionality is split out.

-Squint-test offenses: If I squint my eyes, does the shape of this code look identical to other shapes?
+- [**Squint-test offenses**](http://robertheaton.com/2014/06/20/code-review-without-your-eyes/): If I squint my eyes, does the shape of this code look identical to other shapes?
 Are there patterns that might indicate other problems in the code’s structure?

 Code left in a better state than found: If I’m changing an area of the code that’s messy, it’s tempting to add in a few lines and leave.
 I recommend going one step further and leaving the code nicer than it was found.